axodotdev/cargo-dist/book/src/reference/config.md

 ### repository

+> This is a builtin Cargo config, [see the upstream docs](https://doc.rust-lang.org/cargo/reference/manifest.html#the-repository-field)

 cargo-dist has an internal notion of an "artifact download URL" that is required for things like [installers][] that detect the current platform and fetch binaries.
 If your CI backend is "github" then we will base the "[artifact download URL][artifact-url]" on the "repository" key.
 To be safe, we will only do this if your workspace agrees on this value.
 It's fine if only some packages bother setting "repository", as long as the ones that do use the exact same string.
 If they don't we will fail to compute an "artifact download URL", emit a warning, and ignore your request for installers that require it.
 (This might want to be a hard error in the future.)

 ### version

+> This is a builtin Cargo config, [see the upstream docs](https://doc.rust-lang.org/cargo/reference/manifest.html#the-version-field)

 The version of your package is used pervasively, and cargo-dist will generally error out if you ask it to build "my-app-1.0.0" when the actual "my-app" package is set to version "1.1.0".